hyeomans/hugo-blog-src/content/post/Resilience-with-disyuntor.md

 implementation, make sure you log and monitor this kind of exceptions.

 ## Disyuntor
-Disyuntor is an implementation of Circuit Breaker in Node.js by Auth0.
+[Disyuntor](https://github.com/auth0/disyuntor) is an implementation of Circuit Breaker in Node.js by [Auth0](https://auth0.com/).
 This npm package lets you wrap a critical function in a Circuit Breaker pattern.

-In this tutorial, we two services.
+In this tutorial, you will create two services.
 One of them will be flaky for a deterministic period.
 The other will issue requests.
-On a naive implementation, we will have a timeout of 30 seconds on each call.

 After that, we will add Disyuntor and wrap the call in a Circuit Breaker pattern.
 You will see the three states in action.

 ### Pre-requisites
 This is a Node.js tutorial, but also I will use yarn to install packages.
 Whenever you see `yarn add --exact {package}` can